 Using internet marketing can be inexpensive.
 Some online marketing methods are free.
 There's no need to hire outside help.
 Many online marketing strategies can be easily implemented by one-person home business.

 Cons of Internet Marketing

-- It can mean a reliance on customers being highly interactive on the Internet.
+While the internet has made marketing easier, it's not without its challenges.
+It can mean a reliance on customers being highly interactive on the internet.
 If your market isn't online, it's not the most effective way of marketing.
-With that said, Internet use continues to rise, and eventually, will be common with nearly all consumers.
+With that said, internet use continues to rise, and eventually, will be common with nearly all consumers.

-- It can be highly demanding on your time.
+It can be highly demanding on your time.
 Continuous content must be created, edited, approved and published; comments must be responded to and sites and pages must be maintained.
-And then there's social media, which can take an inordinate amount of time.
+And then there are social media, which can take an inordinate amount of time.